 When the king heard about the Bodhisatta’s action, he realized he had acted rashly.
 He rushed to the scene and the Bodhisatta rebuked him for not examining both sides before declaring guilt and innocence.
 The king did so then and he found the ascetic innocent and ordered the stake removed.
 But it would not come out – this was due to the same past action with the fly, after which he stuck a small piece of diamond into a duct so it would not die until the natural end of its life.
 The apologetic king had his men saw off both ends of the stake, keeping the part inside his body intact.

 The Bodhisatta took care of his fellow ascetic until his wound healed and then returned to his friend’s house.
 As the family listened to the Bodhisatta tell the story of his friend being impaled and then saved, their young son was bit by a venomous snake and fell unconscious.
 The parents asked the Bodhisatta to heal him, but he said he knew no magical chants.
-So they asked him to speak an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request), and as he did some of the poison fell out of the boy’s chest, reviving him.
+So they asked him to speak an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result), and as he did some of the poison fell out of the boy’s chest, reviving him.
 Because he needed to speak the whole, complete truth, the Bodhisatta admitted in front of the others that he did not enjoy the ascetic life.
-Then the Bodhisatta told the father he must do the same and he proclaimed his generosity, but admitted selfishness was his true nature and he gave reluctantly.
+Then the Bodhisatta told the father must also speak truthfully and he proclaimed his generosity, but admitted selfishness was his true nature and he gave reluctantly.
 More poison came out of the boy’s back and he sat up, but remained weak and could not stand.
 The mother followed with an admission that she did not love her husband, and the rest of the poison fell out.
 The boy got up and began to play normally.

 They were all taken aback by each other’s admissions and explained themselves – the Bodhisatta did not give up the ascetic life after starting it because he did not want to be judged a fool, the husband was generous because his father and grandfather had been that way, and the wife was just a young girl when her family married her off and she did not want to disappoint them.
 But after they all discussed these things, they found new perspectives and changed from disappointment with their lives to happiness.